Electrolysis- Permanent Hair Removal

 Electrolysis-recognized by the FDA and AMA as Permanent Hair Removal

 Electrolysis is the only procedure recognized by the FDA and AMA as permanent hair removal.
-Electrolysis is the practice of permanent hair removal by the insertion a fine probe into the hair follicle’s opening, applying heat intermittently therefore destroying the hair follicles ability to regrow.
+Electrolysis is the practice of permanent hair removal by the insertion a fine probe into the hair follicle’s opening, applying heat intermittently to destroy the hair follicles ability to regrow.
 It is the only procedure recognized by the FDA as permanent.
 Unlike other hair removal options, Electrolysis can be performed on all ethnicities and hair types.

 SCROLL DOWN FOR PRICING